You may have heard from a friend, an article, or a colleague that you should look into a spray polyurethane foam roof.

 NOTE: if you have a gravel built-up roof and you have a roofing leak, it’s difficult to determine where on that roof the problem is.

 A spray foam roof can be installed over an existing modified bitumen roof.
-Since “mod-bit” comes in a roll, whether they are torched or adhered down, it’s a fully-adhered system where a cover board isn’t needed.
+Since “mod-bit” comes in a roll, whether torched or adhered down, it’s a fully-adhered system where a cover board isn’t needed.

 If it’s a granulated mod-bit, those granules are fused into the top layer, which is still fully adhered.